 Children then divide into Red and Blue groups.
-Red group discuss the activities they’ve done that session and will participate in a story or activity.
-Blue group have a story and songs sessions.
+Red group discuss the activities they’ve done that session and will participate in a group activities based around topics, physical activities, music and movement, yoga and mindfulness or following the children's interests.
+Blue group have an interactive story and songs sessions.

 11.30 - 12:30 Lunch club

-We operate a ‘lunch club’ for children:11.30-12.00 activity/story time, 12-12.30 lunch.
+We operate a ‘lunch club’ for children: this consists of 11.30-12.00 activity/story time, 12-12.30 lunch.
 The cost is £6.00.
 When your child is in receipt of the grant this hour can be claimed.
 Please ask if interested these do prove to be very popular and we have limited spaces available becoming filled quickly.